-One of the most difficult elements of customer segmentation is to select which data from a large set will create the most useful segments.
-Segments are researched through questions, which often stem from your overall marketing plan.
+One of the most challenging elements of customer segmentation is selecting the data that will create the most valuable segments.
+Marketers research segments through questions, which often stem from your overall marketing plan.
 Certain strategies will help you focus those questions and ensure the effectiveness of your segmentation process.

 Assess your product.
 Define its function, target audience and unique selling points.
 You should already have an idea of who will purchase it and why, but a more detailed analysis will provide more specific segments.
 Consider a SWOT analysis to fully explore your market share and branding opportunities.

 Solomon suggests using the market as an impetus for creating a product.
-“Identify an unmet need that people you can reach [have], and then work backwards to develop the offering that’s going to fit their needs.”
+“Identify an unmet need that people you can reach [have], and then work backward to develop the offering that’s going to fit their needs,” Solomon advised.

-Create a buyer persona with as many specifics as possible to guide all your segmentation questions.
+Your ideal customer can’t be everyone.
+Create a buyer persona with as many specifics as possible to guide your segmentation questions.
 Do any groups among your audience already fit its description?
-Reconsider the purpose and messaging of your product if you find the original persona is not representative of your customer segments.
+Reconsider your product’s purpose and messaging if the original persona doesn’t represent your customer segments.

 Supplement your buyer persona with additional targets.
 Ask questions and write several hypotheses.
 Who else benefits from your product?
 On what social media pages do most customers see your product?
 Which channels provide the highest engagement rates?
 Use the variables to guide the data you collect and the segments you expect to develop.

-Leverage the four types of customer segments to create detailed customer profiles.
-Combine public records and general research of market categories with customer profiles and purchasing information you already have to compare demographics and geography.
-Conduct surveys, focus groups and interviews to ascertain behavioral and psychographic data.
+Leverage the primary customer segment types to create detailed customer profiles.
+Combine public records and general research with customer profiles and purchasing information you already have to compare demographics and geography.
+Conduct customer surveys, focus groups and interviews to ascertain behavioral and psychographic data.

-Compile your data into the segments.
-The original hypotheses should serve as a guide to find relevant differentiating factors.
-Segments should be organized by buying characteristics – the drivers that most influence a sale among those groups, and always actionable elements you can incorporate into your marketing plan.
+Compile your data into segments.
+The original hypotheses should serve as a guide to finding relevant differentiating factors.
+Segments should be organized by buying characteristics – the drivers that most influence a sale among those groups – and actionable elements you can incorporate into your marketing plan.

-Avoid too narrow of an initial focus; start broad.
-You can focus and increase your segments when you have the time and staff to study those micro purchasing decisions.
+Start broad and avoid too narrow of an initial focus.
+You can focus and increase your segments when you have the time and staff to study those micro-purchasing decisions.

-All of this actionable data will leave you with a storm of possibilities for how to acquire new customers and, hopefully, even more measurable questions to address next in your segmentation research.
-Before focusing on those new possibilities, remember to account for the lifetime value of the customers you already have.
+All this actionable data will leave you with a storm of possibilities for reaching new customers in different markets.
+You’ll likely even develop more measurable questions to address in future segmentation research.
+But before focusing on new possibilities, remember to account for the lifetime value of the customers you already have.

-“One of the biggest mistakes a lot of companies make is that it’s much more expensive to acquire a new customer than to keep an old one,” Solomon said.
-“If I acquire a customer, it’s not just what he or she is going to buy from me today, but what they will buy over a lifetime.”
+Prioritize ways to keep your current customers.
+“One of the biggest mistakes a lot of companies make is that it’s much more expensive to acquire a new customer than to keep an old one,” Solomon explained.
+“If I acquire a customer, it’s not just what [they are] going to buy from me today, but what they will buy over a lifetime.”